vmware-archive/pivot_pws_tutorial_rails/README.md

 The above values are bogus, so how is PWS connecting to the database?

-The Cloud Foundry Ruby buildpack will automatically extract the URI in VCAP_SERVICES and set it to DATABASE_URL if the latter isn't set (see `cf set-env`).
+The Cloud Foundry Ruby buildpack will automatically extract the URI in VCAP_SERVICES and set it to DATABASE_URL if the latter isn't set (with `cf set-env`).

 [Rails 4 will notice that a DATABASE_URL is set][rails-config-db] and use that instead of config/database.yml.
 The result is an ignored config file.
 You could safely delete the production stanza.